JetBrains/databao-agent/README.md

 ## Local models

-Portus can be used with local LLMs either using ollama or OpenAI API compatible servers (LM Studio, llama.cpp, etc.).
+databao can be used with local LLMs either using ollama or OpenAI API compatible servers (LM Studio, llama.cpp, etc.).

 ### Ollama